lstasi/aws-dms/README.md

 # Deploy Pipeline
-After build is completed a new image is push to ECR The new image will trigger the Pipeline that deploy the Docker into ECS You can also run the deploy process manually using this command
+After build is completed a new image is push to ECR The new image will trigger the Pipeline that deploy the Docker into ECS You can also run the deployment process manually using this command
 ```

 ```